 Concealed Carry Laws in California

+It is not always a crime to carry a concealed weapon in California.
+A valid permit is essential for ordinary citizens to legally carry firearms in public.
 The San Diego County Sheriff’s Department, in some instances, issues concealed carry permits to California residents.
 However, you can only get a concealed carry permit in California if you can show “good cause” for needing one.

+That means you must show a reason beyond a general concern for personal safety to establish a good cause.
 If you do not have a concealed carry permit you are generally prohibited from carrying a concealed firearm in San Diego.

-Carrying a Concealed Weapons Laws
+Carrying Concealed Weapons Permit Laws

 - Carry a concealed firearm in any vehicle under your control or direction;